aws/opsworks-cookbooks/README.md

 If you want to override any template (like the Rails database.yml or the Apache vhost definition), this is the place to look for the originals.

+Do not reuse built-in cookbook names for custom or community cookbooks.
+Custom cookbooks that have the same name as built-in cookbooks might fail.

 Chef version 12
 ------------------------------------